richlegrand/psi_esp32/managed_components/espressif__esp_hosted/README.md

 - Host extends the capabilities of the Hosted co-processor through Remote Procedure Calls (RPCs).
 The Host MCU sends these RPC commands to the Hosted co-processor using a reliable communication bus, like SPI, SDIO, or UART.
 The Hosted co-processor then handles the RPC and provides the requested functionality to the Host MCU.
 - The data (network or Bluetooth) is packaged efficiently at the transport layer to minimize overhead and delays when passing between the Host and co-processor.
 - This modular design allows any MCU to be used as the Host, and any ESP chip with Wi-Fi and/or Bluetooth to be used as the Hosted co-processor.
 The RPC calls can also be extended to provide any function required by the Host, as long as the co-processor can support it.
+- The RPCs implemented are [listed in this document](https://github.com/espressif/esp-hosted-mcu/blob/main/docs/implemented_rpcs.md), including the ESP-Hosted release version that implements the RPCs.

 ## 3 Solution Flexibility